 First Years First focuses on three key strategies:

-- Skill Development: Improve literacy, early learning and developmental skills for families with young children.
+- Skill Development in early math, writing, and literacy for families with young children.

-First Years First embodies bold choices and a collaborative approach that inspire measurable change.
-Our leadership and investment in early childhood development are helping to ensure that our children are afforded the advantages and opportunities that come with a healthy start.
+First Years First embodies partnerships and a collaborative approach to achieve measurable change.
+Our leadership and investment in early childhood development help to ensure that young children receive the skills, advantages and opportunities that come with a healthy start.
 Some examples:

-- Family Resource Centers, literacy initiatives and community partnerships made possible largely through Foundation leadership and funding are helping more local children than ever enter kindergarten ready to learn.
+- Family Resource Centers, literacy initiatives and community partnerships made possible largely through Foundation leadership and funding are helping more local children enter kindergarten ready to learn.

 Partnerships and collaboration are key to the success of First Years First.
-Additional funders and collaborators include the William Caspar Graustein Memorial Fund, Christine E. Moser Foundation, American Savings Foundation, United Way of Northeastern and Central Connecticut, Community Chest of New Britain and Berlin, Coalition for New Britain’s Youth, Coalition to Enhance Family Literacy, Early Childhood Collaborative of Southington, Literacy Volunteers of Central Connecticut, Consolidated School District of New Britain, Tunxis Community College, Plainville Public Schools, Southington Public Schools and New Britain, Plainville and Southington Public Libraries, among others.
+Additional funders and collaborators include the American Savings Foundation, United Way of Northeastern and Central Connecticut, Community Chest of New Britain and Berlin, Coalition for New Britain’s Youth, Early Childhood Alliance, Early Childhood Collaborative of Southington, Literacy Volunteers of Central Connecticut, Consolidated School District of New Britain, Plainville Public Schools, and Southington Public Schools.

 Early Childhood Collaborative of Southington